 The premium, sunflower-sourced PS in Mind Lab Pro is the best you can take for ADHD, especially when stacked with the formula's other ingredients.

 Maritime Pine Bark Extract

-Supplementation with Maritime Pine Bark Extract has been investigated for ADHD, with some early research suggesting it may help with attentional performance, concentration and hyperactivity.
+Supplementation with Maritime Pine Bark Extract has been investigated for ADHD.
+Some early research suggests Pine Bark Extract may help with attentional performance, concentration and mental energy.

-Studies suggest that L-Tyrosine's other cognitive benefits for stress resistance, multitasking and overall mental performance may bring complementary support for a sharp, focused mindset in people with attention problems.<5>
+Additional research seems to suggest that L-Tyrosine's other cognitive benefits for stress resistance, multitasking and overall cognition may bring support for a sharp, focused mindset in people with attention problems.7

-N-Acetyl L-Tyrosine is the preferred, bioavailability-enhanced form of this nootropic.
+Mind Lab Pro supplies L-Tyrosine as N-Acetyl L-Tyrosine, the preferred, bioavailability-enhanced form of this nootropic.

 Although it has not yet been researched for attention deficit/hyperactivity disorder, Citicoline's bioactivities and research-backed benefits for attention seem to position it as a versatile and promising nootropic for ADHD and overall mental performance.

 Let's dig into citicoline's energy effects some more.